Zag-Research/Zag-Smalltalk/reference/MistDesign.md

 ##### Messages that are not understood

-As in Smalltalk, a Mist message that is sent to an object that does not understand that message (because the selector of the message is not implemented in the class of the receiver) is made the argument of a #doesNotUnderstand message, which is then sent to the receiver of the original message.
-All objects must understand #doesNotUnderstand, which sounds a bit like an oxymoron.
+As in Smalltalk, a Mist message that is sent to an object that does not understand that message (because the selector of the message is not implemented in the class of the receiver) is made the argument of a `#doesNotUnderstand` message, which is then sent to the receiver of the original message.
+All objects must understand `#doesNotUnderstand`, which sounds a bit like an oxymoron.

 Mist’s message-sending machinery expects to find a method in a dictionary and execute it.
 Rather than have an exceptional path for what happens if no such method exists, we make sure that an appropriate method is always found.
 Recall that a message send is implemented by a method dictionary answering the address to call, and that there is a method dictionary for each selector.
 Each dictionary has a default answer which is answered if the lookup key is a class in which there is no method with that selector.
 That default answer is the address of a special method that handles not-understood messages that use that selector.
-There is one of these methods for each selector sent in normal code anywhere in the system. (#perform:, as usual, is a special case that is handled altogether differently.)
-The method for #at:put: would look something like this:
+There is one of these methods for each selector sent in normal code anywhere in the system. (`#perform:`, as usual, is a special case that is handled altogether differently.)
+The method for `#at:put:` would look something like this:
 ```
  at: offset put: value
      ^self doesNotUnderstand: